lfenergyarchitecturemodel/.github/CONTRIBUTING.md

 The lfenergy functional architecture team will review draft branches on a monthly basis and merge them into the master branch.

 ### Adding a new lfenergy project (X)
 Please add a sub-folder for each lfenergy project in the 'Views' folder.
-(See OpenSTEF as an example) In this sub-folder, create two diagrams:
+(See [OpenSTEF](https://lfenergyarchitecturemodel.github.io/lfenergyfunctionalarchitecturemodel/?view=id-77677b343b234fa0bb0196a8272fc554) as an example).
+In this sub-folder, create two diagrams:
 - X Detailed.
 This diagram describes the behavior (functions and data flows) of each lfenergy project.
 - X Realized.
 This diagram relates the lfenergy project to the generic reference archietcure by pointout out which generic functions are realized by the lfenergy project.